Annual regional district meetings

 The meeting may be part of a regular board meeting, a special board meeting or another public meeting, or the board may choose to hold a dedicated meeting.

-The meeting must occur by June 30 in each year and the board must publish in a newspaper the date, time and place of the meeting and that the financial statements and reports are available for public inspection at the regional district offices.
+The meeting must occur by June 30 in each year and the board must publish notice in accordance with section 94 of the Community Charter with the date, time and place of the meeting and that the financial statements and reports are available for public inspection at the regional district offices.

 Boards may wish to consider the following points when planning for the annual meeting.